 INTRODUCTION

 In India the main primary activity is Agriculture; it is the strength of rural Indian economy.
 Agriculture plays a major role in economic development of India.
 Since, the country’s Independence, agriculture has been the main economic sector in India, employing over 60 % of the workforce and supporting over 115.5 million farming families (Kekane 2013).
-In India the main cropping season are Kharif and Rabi crops, the growing period for kharif crop is from July to October.
-The kharif crops are also known as summer crops.
-Rice, Maize, Cotton, Sugarcane, Jute Groundnut, Soyabean, Bajra etc are major kharif crops.Rabi crops also known are winter crops; the growing season for rabi is during the period from October to April (Nageswararao et al., 2016).Wheat, Duram wheat, Barley, Oats, Toria, Rye/Mustard, Yellow Mustard, Alsi, Kusum, Rabi Maize, Babycorn, Grams, Peas, Masoor, Rajma, Cumin, Linseed Coriander and Barseem are major Rabi crops grown in India.
+In India the main cropping season are Kharif and Rabi crops, the growing period for Kharif crop is from July to October.
+The Kharif crops are also known as summer crops.
+Rice, Maize, Cotton, Sugarcane, Jute Groundnut, Soyabean, Bajra etc are major Kharif crops.Rabi crops also known are winter crops; the growing season for rabi is during the period from October to April (Nageswararao et al., 2016).Wheat, Duram wheat, Barley, Oats, Toria, Rye/Mustard, Yellow Mustard, Alsi, Kusum, Rabi Maize, Babycorn, Grams, Peas, Masoor, Rajma, Cumin, Linseed Coriander and Barseem are major Rabi crops grown in India.
 Vegetables are also grown in Rabi season for example: Brocolli, Cauliflower, Cabbage, Capsicum, Spinach, Carrots, Onion, Beetroot, Green Peas, Brinjal, Chilli and Radish.

 Rabi crops are grown in Northwest India (NWI) and it is an important region for the cultivation of rabi crops, the lower temperature over NWI supports in the periodic events in biological life cycles of rabi crops.
 The North West India mainly consists of 8 States of India viz.
 Jammu & Kashmir, Himachal Pradesh, Uttarakhand, Punjab, Chandigarh-Haryana-Delhi, Uttar Pradesh and Rajasthan.
 All over India, the amount of precipitation falls between December and February contrasts greatly both in terms of time and location.
 The Himalayan region receives the most rainfall, which is significant for the regions Agriculture and Water resources as well as the National Economy (Nageshwarao et al., 2015).